reinforced/Reinforced.Typings/README.md

 Could you explain it?
 -------------

 Okay, well.
 Let's consider typical ASP.NET MVC web application.
 If it is AJAX-powered then you have to make requests to server and send/receive JSON data.
 Typically you receive/send from/to server kind of JSON-ed ViewModel classes that expose data from database/client input.
-Since TypeScript has been invented, there is "strongly-typed" way to write your javascript that perforь such kind of operations.
+Since TypeScript has been invented, there is "strongly-typed" way to write your javascript that perform such kind of operations.
 So basically you better to have typings (or interfaces) for server View-models on client-side.
 Of course you can write them manually.

 And with Reinforced.Typings you only have to mark classes you want to have in TypeScript code with corresponding attribute - and them will be exported to specified TypeScript file after next build.
 Each build.
 Automatically.